-Just last week, a student asked me if that was a flashlight clipped into my front pocket as I strolled past her desk.
+Just last week, a student asked me if that was a flashlight clipped into my front pocket.
 Even at school, I can’t seem to break the habit.
 Is it a disease?
 Maybe it’s the choices I’ve made.
 The company I keep.
 Maybe, as an infant, I was breast-fed too long or not enough.

 I own 3 or 4 pair of reading glasses with lights.
 These get the most use of any of my torches.
 During lessons in my classroom, I often turn the overhead lights off for easy viewing on the active board.
 To help a student at his/her desk in low light situations, I often illuminate their work with my LightSpecs.
 At first, kids made fun of my “glowing glasses”.
 Now, its old hat for Mr. Walker to light up their work space.

 A “tactical” flashlight is needed for self-defense applications.
 I’m not a fan of tacticool stuff.
-I want my stuff to be functional, dependable, camouflaged (to appear un-tacticool) yet up for the task.
-Depending on your budget and individual preferences, there are many lights to choose from.
+I want my stuff to be functional and dependable.
+Depending on your budget and individual preference, there are many lights to choose from.
 Before buying, keep these tips in mind.

 If all you can afford is a plastic flashlight, buy it.
 True tactical lights are lightweight metal, waterproof, and durable.
 If employed in striking with the bezel end, it’s sure to leave a mark on the threat.